cgadski/autotude/README.md

 ## `out/polys`

-Besides map geometry---which is sent in the first `Update` message when a game begins---the only additional information needed to interpret an `Updates` are the relative hitboxes of game objects like planes and projectiles. `out/polys` is a gzipped sequence of length-delimited `Poly` messages (as defined in `proto/poly.proto`) giving the hixboxes of different game objects.
-This data is read from `poly_src`, an pile of XML files copied from Altitude.
+Map geometry is sent in the first `Update` message when a game begins.
+Besides map geometry, the only additional information needed to interpret an `Update` are the relative hitboxes of game objects like planes and projectiles. `out/polys` is a gzipped sequence of length-delimited `Poly` messages (as defined in `proto/poly.proto`) giving the hixboxes of different game objects.
+This data is read from `poly_src`, an bunch of XML files copied from Altitude.

 Planes have different hitboxes depending on their "roll."
 The degrees of roll for which hitboxes are available are irregularly distributed.